-Once it’s set up, you can easily respond to people who you see in your keyword feed.
+Once it’s set up, you can respond to people who you see in your keyword feed.
 Click the date stamp of the post you want to respond to…

-To get the keyword and location monitoring feature, you’ll be charged $99 per user per month.
+To get the keyword monitoring feature, you’ll be charged $99 per user per month for its cheapest plan.
 While that is rather steep for most teams, Sprout does include other monitoring for other social networks.

 If you’re looking to monitor a bunch of hashtags and want a “dashboard” type of feel, you might like finding kindred folks on Hootsuite.
-Here is how I searched for fellow Prince fans.
+Here is how I searched for posts on simple design.

 Hootsuite offers monitoring for other social media channels.
-If you’re a team, you’ll have to sign up for the Team plan that runs at least $99/month but unlike Sprout, includes 3 users (instead of 1).
+If you’re a team, you’ll have to sign up for the Team plan that runs at least $129/month but unlike Sprout, includes 3 users (instead of 1).

-Agorapulse is a social media management tool that provides Instagram monitoring for hashtags and locations.
+Agorapulse is a social media management tool that provides Instagram monitoring for hashtags.

 What’s nice is that this search capability is available for all plans.
-(It also has sweet Twitter and Facebook search options for all plans.)
+(It also has sweet Twitter, Facebook, and YouTube search options for all plans.)
 This, along with unlimited reports, is available for all plans.